 My heart leaped with joy, when George returned this year, for once more I got to give my sweet potato pie to him.
 May you, too, shower your loved ones this Christmas with this blessed recipe!

 - Sweet Potato Pie Yields 1-10″ pie.
 Total prep time: 3 1/4 hr/ active prep time: 3/4 hr/ baking time: 1 hr (for sweet potatoes the day before) and 1 1/2 hr (for pie the day of).

-2 cups baked, peeled sweet potatoes, packed down in cup (You will need 1 1/2 lbs or 2 medium sweet potatoes-note that yams are a variety of sweet potatoes.)
+2 c baked, peeled sweet potatoes, packed down in cup (You will need 1 1/2 lbs or 2 medium sweet potatoes-note that yams are a variety of sweet potatoes.)

-1 cup brown sugar (Organic is best; available at Trader Joe’s; coconut sugar is also excellent.)
+1 c brown sugar, packed (Organic is best; available at Trader Joe’s; coconut sugar is also excellent.)

 4 1/2 tsp cinnamon